Jennifer Pagliaro: Career

 In 2009 she auditioned for The Voice but was unsuccessful.

 In 2015, she and guitarist Angela Petrilli formed a band named Roses & Cigarettes.

 The duo released an eponymous 'self-penned' album that same year.

-Ms. Pagliaro was diagnosed with stage II metastatic breast cancer just as plans were being made to tour in support of the album in 2015.
+Pagliaro was diagnosed with stage II metastatic breast cancer just as plans were being made to tour in support of the album in 2015.
 She immediately underwent treatment.
-In 2016 her cancer came back and was then diagnosed as stage IV.

-Ms. Pagliaro decided to bravely continue with her plans for a tour despite the cancer.
+In 2016 her cancer came back and was then diagnosed as stage IV, but she continued with her plans for a tour.